Deployment Steps

 Ensure a relay server is running and accessible before you deploy any gateways.
 You have two options:

-- Managed relay (Infisical Cloud, US/EU only): Managed relays are only available for Infisical Cloud instances in the US and EU regions.
-If you are using Infisical Cloud in these regions, you can use the provided managed relay.
+- Managed relay (Infisical Cloud, US/EU only): If you are using Infisical Cloud in the US or EU regions, you can use the provided managed relay.

 Install the Infisical CLI